Programming-0101/TheBook/manuscript/log-summary.md

 Explain why methods (including constructors) should perform validation of their parameter values : One of the principles of object-oriented design is that objects must be responsible for ensuring that their fields have correct values.
 This is known as ensuring a "valid state" for an object.
 : Typically, the values that are stored in fields come in through the parameters of a constructor or a method.
-Because objects are responsible for ensuring a valid state, the class’ methods must check all parameters that might allow "invalid" data to be passed in.
+Because objects are responsible for ensuring a valid state, the class' methods must check all parameters that might allow "invalid" data to be passed in.

-Explain the significance of raising an exception in the constructor : If an exception is thrown from a constructor (or passes through it on its way up the call stack), the object’s construction is interrupted.
+Explain the significance of raising an exception in the constructor : If an exception is thrown from a constructor (or passes through it on its way up the call stack), the object's construction is interrupted.
 Because the construction of that object is interrupted, the object does not get instantiated.

 Use exceptions as part of the validation of parameter values in methods and constructors.
 : Demonstrate your ability to meet this learning outcome guide by completing the related assignments.

 Explain why property setters are a good place for throwing exceptions.
 : Generally speaking, the only method that should directly modify a field is the property setter associated with the field.
 Because of this principle, the property setter is the ideal place to perform validation and to throw exceptions.
 When validation takes place here, it eliminates the need for duplicating the validation elsewhere in the class.
-: Validating input and throwing exceptions from within setters is a good way to follow the ***DRY*** principle: "**D**on’t **R**epeat **Y**ourself".
+: Validating input and throwing exceptions from within setters is a good way to follow the ***DRY*** principle: "**D**on't **R**epeat **Y**ourself".

 Identify when constructors should throw exceptions directly.
 : Whenever a field has a property setter that performs validation, the constructor should use that setter to store information in the field.
 If no property setter is available to process the parameter values sent through the constructor, then the constructor should perform its own validation on those parameters.